Prison Architect: Gameplay

-Prisoners are also ranked according to five different classes, which correspond to a different temperament and length of sentence.
-Prisoners may be motivated to behave well to be given a lower security rating; and prisoners with poor behaviour may be given a higher security rating as punishment.
-Death Row prisoners arrive with a 'clemency' gauge, expressed as a percentage.
-This percentage can be lowered with successive failed Death Row Appeal sessions; below a certain percentage, the prisoner can be executed without legal backlash to the facility regardless of the innocence of the prisoner.
+Prisoners are classed according to five different security levels.
+Each corresponds to a different temperament and length of sentence, with, on intake, the higher security levels with more difficult reputations and more severe crimes but also awarding extra cashflow.
+Death Row prisoners arrive with a "clemency" gauge, expressed as a percentage.
+This percentage can be lowered with successive failed Death Row Appeal sessions.
+Below a certain percentage, the prisoner can be executed without legal backlash to the facility regardless of the innocence of the prisoner.
 Should the Death Row prisoner pass an appeal, he may be released from the prison or transferred into the general prison population.
-There is also a Protective Custody class that players can assign prisoners as.
+There is also a Protective Custody class that players can assign prisoners to.

-Players can be 'fired' by the CEO by reaching a failure conditions, and the player is then prevented from further managing that prison.
+Players can be "fired" by the CEO by reaching a failure condition, and the player is then prevented from further managing that prison.
+There are also options for "creative mode" available on prison creation wherein finance can be ignored, research is fully unlocked, and building is instant, among other changes designed to present a freer sandbox experience.

-The first "official" (non-beta) release introduced an expanded story mode as a tutorial as well as an escape mode which casts the player as a prisoner with the goal of escaping, while causing as much trouble as possible.
+The first "official" non-beta release introduced an expanded story mode as a tutorial as well as an escape mode which casts the player as a prisoner with the goal of escaping, while causing as much trouble as possible.

-With the addition of the Psych Ward DLC, players are given the option to house criminally insane prisoners, and build relevant facilities to meet their needs (such as padded cells), and hire additional personnel needed to keep them in check, such as orderlies and psychiatrists.
-Additionally, regular prisoners may become criminally insane when they experience excessive punishment or when their needs are not regularly met (such as lack of access to food or sanitation).
+With the addition of the Psych Ward DLC, players are given the option to house criminally insane prisoners and build relevant facilities to meet their needs, such as padded cells, and hire additional personnel needed to keep them in check, such as orderlies and psychiatrists.
+Regular prisoners may become criminally insane when they experience excessive punishment or when their needs are not regularly met, such as lack of access to food or sanitation.
+Following Psych Ward, 10 other DLCs have been released: Going Green, Perfect Storm, Island Bound, Gangs, Second Chances, Future Tech Pack, Jungle Pack, Free for Life, and Cleared for Transfer.
+Active development was ended with the Sunset update on May 16, 2023 following the announcement of a sequel, Prison Architect 2.